erickzhao/lebrun-lab/src/pages/home/index.md

 templateKey: home-content
 hidden: true
 ---
+# About the Lebrun Lab

-# Based in Montréal, Canada, the Lebrun Lab is part of the Research Institute of McGill University Health center.
+Based in Montréal, Canada, the Lebrun Lab is part of the Research Institute of McGill University Health center.